hapax/hapax.github.io/assets/maximal.md

 Of course, this is just an elaborate way to describe the *angle*, measured in radians.
-In fact, we can choose a system of units where $d_2 = 1$, in other words, the stick has unit length.
+In fact, we can choose a system of units where $d_2 = 1$, and the stick has unit length.
 As we rotate the stick through a full revolution, we can label the endpoints as a function of $\theta$: